fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

   internal tokens, detects spacing or comments.
 The most famous scanners are [Lex][7] and [Flex][8] (a open-source alternative to Lex);
-* [Parsing][9] refers to the formal analysis of previous lexemes into its constituents, resulting in a parse tree showing their syntactic relation to each other.
+* [Parsing][9] refers to the formal analysis of previous lexemes into its constituents, resulting in a parse tree showing their syntactic relations to each other.
 The main parsers are [Yacc][10] and [Bison][11] (a forward-compatible Yacc replacement);
-* [Semantic analysis][12] gathers necessary semantic information for previous steps, including variable declaration or type checking.
+* [Semantic analysis][12] gathers necessary semantic information from previous steps, including variable declaration or type checking.

 [6]: https://en.wikipedia.org/wiki/Lexical_analysis